Help the threatened grizzly bear thrive again in its native Pacific Northwest home.

 What is the status of the recovery efforts, and how can I get involved?

-In January 2017, the National Park Service, U.S. Fish and Wildlife Service, and other agencies released several draft options to restore the grizzly bear population of the North Cascades Ecosystem.
+In January 2017, the National Park Service, U.S. Fish and Wildlife Service and other agencies released several draft options to restore the grizzly bear population of the North Cascades Ecosystem.
 126,000 members of the public submitted comments as part of this process, and the vast majority of these comments supported grizzly restoration.
-The agencies are currently in the process of reviewing these public comments.
+In 2019, the agencies announced an additional comment opportunity that netted about 20,000 additional comments.
+Sadly, in July of 2020, the Trump Administration announced that they would terminate the grizzly bear recovery process.
+However, the cancellation of the EIS did not result in an issuance of a Record of Decision, and so hope for grizzly recovery in the North Cascades persists, especially with the Biden Administration.
+NPCA continues to push for a final decision that would bring the bears back into the North Cascades and ensure careful management of the great bear.

 Get Action Alerts